 The building is four bedrooms, open plan mezzanine, open plan living/dining/kitchen, study, three bathrooms and double garage + workshop/laundry – organised around four wings connected with flat roofs.
 With such an expansive site the initial challenge was to organise the programme so that the building form did not appear as an isolated mass within the landscape.
 In this case the separate wings allow the form to graduate into the site with pergolas and decks further blurring the edge between building and wide-open spaces beyond.

 With a fortunate north facing aspect the spaces have been spread along a long east-west axis with the large central volume accommodating the living areas and acting as a central hub, where the adjoining spaces (study, mezzanine, outdoor living) can be opened or closed off as required.
-The extended soffit over the northern veranda is supported with a large structural pergola and was modeled precisely to allow good thermal gain during the winter months while effectively shading the interior during the summer.
+The extended soffit over the northern veranda is supported with a large structural pergola and was modelled precisely to allow good thermal gain during the winter months while effectively shading the interior during the summer.

 A central component to the brief was a useful outdoor living space as well as areas to catch the sun during the day while maintaining a comfortable interior temperature.
 With a prevailing north-west wind the solution was to continue the main living room gable to the east and treat the outdoor living as a continuation of the interior living room.
 With the ability to open the expansive glazing the clients have found this an ideal solution.